matheuspolitano/MyArticles/article-7/README.md

 ```

-Now we've already know how use the variadic mechanism we need iterate with the list of Generic Help Function.
-We can use a range to do it, ignore the index and pass the objected created as argument.
+Now that we understand how to utilize the variadic mechanism, we need to iterate over the list of Generic Helper Functions.
+This can be done using a range loop, where we can ignore the index and pass the newly created object as an argument to each function.

-Let's code
+Let's proceed with coding this implementation:
 ```
 func NewLocalHost(opts ...OptionsServerFunc) (*Server, error) {
 	server := &Server{